ShaomaoLin94/AITemplate/README.md

 ## Performance

-Benchmarks were measured on an Intel Core i9-12900H with batch size 1, sequence length 128, FP32, using 1 / 2 / 4 CPU threads.
+Benchmarks were measured on an Intel Core i9-12900H (all tests run on P-cores) with batch size 1, sequence length 128, FP32, using 1 / 2 / 4 CPU threads.

 ### BERT-base